Kansas Human Rights Commission

 Kansas Human Rights Commission Overview

 This presentation is often given in conjunction with other topics.
-It focuses on the Kansas Act Against Discrimination (KAAD) and the role of the KHRC in eliminating and preventing discrimination within the state of Kansas.
+It focuses on the Kansas Act Against Discrimination (KAAD) and the role of the KHRC in eliminating and preventing discrimination within the State of Kansas.
 An overview of the complaint process and statistics on the basis of complaints is provided.

 Fair Housing: Where and How to Get Help